whiteshark05/0xbtc-api-express/README.md

 # 0xbtc-api-express
 HTTP GET APIs for 0xbtc using expressjs

-Simple Express Server that is used to convert web3 to HTTP GET APIs for 0xbtc.
+Simple Express Server to convert web3 to HTTP GET APIs for 0xbtc.

 How to use: